NashTech-Labs/cc-Notify-Your-Customer/README.md

 # PING
-Notify your customers using a single route
+Notify your customers with a single route